rnag/profile-photo/README.md

 ## Features

--   Exports a helper function, `create_headshot` used to create a close-up or headshot of the primary face in a photo or image
+-   Exports a helper function, [`create_headshot`](https://profile-photo.readthedocs.io/en/latest/profile_photo.html#profile_photo.create_headshot),
+    to create a
+    close-up or headshot of the primary face in a photo or image.
 -   Leverages [Amazon
     Rekognition](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html)
-    to detect bounding boxes of a person\'s Face and relevant Labels, such as *Person*
+    to detect bounding boxes of a person's *Face* and relevant Labels, such as *Person*.
--   Exposes helper methods to save the result image (*cropped*) as well as API responses to a local folder
+-   Exposes helper methods to save the result image (*cropped*) as well as API responses to a local folder.

 ## Usage